top of page

 If you have any questions regarding general trademark issues or want to discuss your specific trademark matter, please contact me at john@tcplawfirm.com or at 917-612-1059.

-Establishing trademark rights based on federal registration requires the prosecution of a trademark registration application before the USPTO.
+To establish trademark rights through federal registration, one must prosecute a trademark registration application with the USPTO.

 Trademark prosecution involves the following stages: